What Effect Will a Discharge Have on My Criminal Record?

 Being charged with a crime is a scary experience.
 You could face time in jail, and the consequences can affect countless aspects of your life.
 Even without jail time, though, penalties can be stiff.
 One potential sentence that a person may receive is a discharge.
 However, this can be a positive outcome.
 So, what effect does a discharge have on your criminal record?

-Having a conviction discharged is fairly straightforward, but complications can arise.
+Having a conviction discharged is relatively straightforward, but complications can arise.
 Plus, there’s no guarantee you’ll be eligible for such a discharge.
 This is why you should speak with a defence lawyer when you have questions.
 In the meantime, here’s what you need to know about discharges on your criminal record.

 What Is a Discharge?